Southampton-RSG-Training/intro-to-hpc/episodes/5_hpc_technologies.md

 appreciation on what is being used.

 To illustrate this, we will use a simple program, written in C, which adds together two vectors to explore the code changes required.
 More specifically, we will be modifying the following function `vector_add` to run in parallel.
-We have chosen to use C here, as it is rather simple to look at and understand, but the language does not really matter.
+We have chosen to use C as it is commonly used language in HPC.

 ```c
 // *a, *b, and *c are arrays and n is the length of them.